BurakDmb/WebSocket-Basic-Device-Simulator/README.md

 - If a get_temp request comes, then creates a random temperature result
 - And sends the result with the "house/sensor_result" header back
 - This simulator is running on a free tier amazon server(ec2-18-195-119-211.eu-central-1.compute.amazonaws.com)
-- And you can send WebSocket requests to "house/sensor" channel to get a result
+- And you can send WebSocket requests to "house/sensor" header to get a result
+- Message Example: "house/sensor,get_temp"

 - Usage:
     ~~~~